A Nigger in the Woodpile

 A Nigger in the Woodpile is a 1904 American silent film, with a runtime of four minutes.
 The title is derived from the idiom nigger in the woodpile, meaning something is wrong or "off".
-A copy is in the Black films section of the Library of Congress.
-The video can also be found on YouTube.
+A copy is in the black films section of the Library of Congress.

 Synopsis

 A deacon, played by a white actor in blackface, is constantly stealing firewood from a white farmer.
 The farmer, with the help of a companion, places a stick of dynamite in one of the blocks, hoping to rid himself of the thievery in this way.
 When the deacon returns with an older man (also an actor in blackface) to steal wood he is fooled into taking the dynamite with him, hidden in one of the blocks he stole.
 He goes home where his wife (again played by a male actor in blackface) is cooking.
 He places three blocks in the fireplace, the last of which contains the dynamite.
 Shortly after, it explodes, but no one is killed.
 The farmer and his friend enter and haul off the old man.

 The film was shot in a studio in New York City.